-A lot of mail order and online mattresses are doing a much better job of limiting motion transfer across the bed than those classic spring mattresses that dominated the last century were able to do.
-We always want to make sure that this feature has been considered, however, because nothing is worse than being woken up in the middle of the night by a jostling mattress as your partner gets up to use the bathroom.
+Motion isolation refers to how well a mattress deadens movement when you or your partner move around.
+A lot of mail order mattresses are doing a much better job of limiting motion transfer across the bed than those classic spring mattresses that dominated the last century were able to do.
+We always want to make sure that this feature has been considered because nothing is worse than being woken up in the middle of the night by a jostling mattress as your partner gets up to use the bathroom.

 Another thing to consider when you purchase a mail mattress is your preferred sleeping position.
 You are probably either a stomach, back, or side sleeper, or you alternate between the three throughout the night.
 A good rule of thumb to remember about sleeper type is that those who sleep on their back and stomach generally need a firmer mattress that will not cause their trunk to sag and throw their spine out of alignment.
 Side sleepers, on the other hand, generally need a bit more softness to prevent too much pressure being placed on their shoulder and hip.